jgpws/the-m-x/readme.txt

 == Changelog ==

+= 1.3.12 August 9 2021 =
+Removed button styling in Gutenberg backend stylesheet; updated animations.js file to use more recent code from Animate.css (a promise based function); animations.js is now a vanilla JS file; fixed matching rtl-animations file; removed Ripple.js add-on script and created my own.

 = 1.3.11 February 26 2021 =
 Updated to the latest version of animate.css; Added additional layout support for right-to-left languages.